geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Yeah, no, I'm just saying, I think I'm going to be, I'm going to be, I'm going to be I think there are also a bunch of hacks in Tensor.
 Maybe it's a good, like, motivation to remove those.
 I would talk about this more in the assign, but I think MyPy, I added like one line stats for the, for the MyPy reports.
 I think half of our lines are not typed, not like fully typed.
 And yeah, part of it is the runtime.
 I don't know if we can do better there because a lot of the runtime types are like auto-gen, which is kind of a good thing.
 But I think we can ignore.
 So I don't know how, how improved we can make on that front.
 Then the other half is the Lambda in general, because we use tons of Lambdas in the rewrite and we have a lot of past to kind of make sure it's that type, but it's not really type checked.

 ##### **Geohot** [[00:04:51](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=291)]
 Well, I mean, if they're Lambdas, can't we type the, the list that we pass into pattern matcher?
-Have a callable that accepts UOPS and returns a UOPS.
+Have a callable that accepts UOps and returns a UOps.

 ##### **Geohot** [[00:05:06](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=306)]
 I can try that, but I don't know how good MyPy is tracking this because you are basically